LAUFSKÁLARÉTT HORSE ROUNDUP TOUR 2022

 Riding clothes: pants, boots, jacket, gloves and etc. We have a few sets of rain clothes but not many.

 I advice bringing rain proof rain wear (not water resistant) in case we get rain (most days in September are though usually without rain in our area).
 Remember that you can not bring used leather things that have been around horses (like leather boots) into the country because of disease risk.
-Only horse things that have gone through a full washing cycle in the washing machine can enter the country.
+Only horse things that have gone through a full washing cycle in the washing machine can enter the country (so if you want to bring your own helmet it has to be brand new and unused).
 But people also come on the rides simply in hiking boots, or decide to buy a new set of riding boots, and helmet, they usually get handy later anyway.

 I’d need 50 000 isk as downpayment/deposit within two weeks of booking.
 It’s paid through IBAN transfer in bank, or Paypal, whatever you’d prefer.
 Then you can pay the rest later, at the latest upon arrival (be sure that your credit card will handle that if you want to pay upon arrival).